Project Flow

 # Make folder for all generated data.

-p.fine_processed_inputs_task = p.add_task(seals_generate_base_data.fine_processed_inputs)
+= p.add_task(seals_generate_base_data.fine_processed_inputs)

 # Generate some simple gaussian kernels for later convolutions

-p.generated_kernels_task = p.add_task(seals_generate_base_data.generated_kernels, parent=p.fine_processed_inputs_task, creates_dir=False)
+= p.add_task(seals_generate_base_data.generated_kernels, parent=p.fine_processed_inputs_task, creates_dir=False)

 # Clip the fine LULC to the project AOI

-p.lulc_clip_task = p.add_task(seals_generate_base_data.lulc_clip, parent=p.fine_processed_inputs_task, creates_dir=False)
+= p.add_task(seals_generate_base_data.lulc_clip, parent=p.fine_processed_inputs_task, creates_dir=False) p.lulc_clip_task

 Without any other modifications, run this new run file.
 It will (intentionally) fail and give an error message like this:

 We’re going to use this example to learn about the debugger, the “call stack”, and ALSO what’s going on with our new project.
 First, look in the upper left of the image at the call stack.
 When you run in debug mode and it hits an exception, it will report the error message (red text) but also will freeze execution at the point it stopped and report the exact set of (potentially nested) functions that were called right before it stopped.
 These nested functions are the call stack.
 You can click on any one to see the code corresponding to different layers of what was called.
-The topmost function is often the most relevant one to what went wrong (like in this case get_geotransform_path() didn’t find the path it was given) but sometimes a deeper function gives you more information about what’s actually wrong.
+The topmost function is often the most relevant one to what went wrong (like in this case get_geotransform_path()

 With this information, we can understand what’s going on with our new project.
 We see in the error message that it is not finding star_threat_input.tif in the project’s input directory.
 This is desired because our point of this exercise is to NOT have to reprocess that input (and instead have our new project use the output of the task that would have called this).
 One would be tempted at this point to simply change the task tree to not call this function, but we actually do want this project to have access to this file, and moreover, we want it to work whether or not someone has generated the file.
 ProjectFlow is designed to solve this type of situation because any time a computationally-intensive function is called, it will check if the output has already been generated (and thus will skip the computation).
 To make this logic work across projects, we simply move the outputs of the task to our base data dir.
 Specifically, copy the file referenced, along with its containing folders relative to the intermediate directory and place those files/folders in the base data.
 If your tasks were defined correctly, these extra directories also define the canonical file location in the base data (and also the remote server for when we get to that!).

 To do this, we need to figure out what file our code was actually looking to recreate.
 For this, we actually need to use the call stack to go one level deeper.
-Click on the star element in the call stack.
-Here we will see the following code which led to the actual error.
+Click on the star

 def star(p):

-star_threat_input_path = p.get_path('biodiversity', 'star', 'star_threat_input.tif')
+= p.get_path('biodiversity', 'star', 'star_threat_input.tif')

-star_threat_path = p.get_path('star_threat.tif')
+star_threat_input_path = p.get_path('star_threat.tif')

 if not hb.path_exists(star_threat_path):